 Le spectacle bilingue et interactif qu’elle présente dans les écoles inclut des bribes de l’histoire du Canada, un mélange de musique acadienne et canadienne, et beaucoup de joie de vivre acadienne!

 Causes Close To My Heart

-I have written many songs to raise awareness and funds for charitable causes such as Quinte Grannies for the Grandmothers to Grandmothers Campaign (Stephen Lewis Foundation); 60 million girls (building schools for girls); the choking game, FASD, The Invisible Army, Syrian Refugee Families, to name a few.
+I have written many songs to raise awareness and funds for charitable causes such as Quinte Grannies for the Grandmothers to Grandmothers Campaign; 60 million girls (building schools for girls); the choking game, FASD, The Invisible Army, Syrian Refugee Families, to name a few.

 I flew to Haiti in 2011 to visit the school that our Picton organization, The 500 Club, was supporting, came back & wrote “The Sound of Haiti” after reading an article describing the voices in the streets singing hymns through the night after the earthquake.